 Through these features, the Pegs and Prices Contracts bring a new and valuable offering to the Komodo ecosystem.

 Entrepreneurs Have the Option of Stability

-Rather than relying on the prices of cryptocurrencies, which have a wide level of fluctuation, an entrepreneur can use these modules to create a stablecoin for their Komodo-based economic ecosystem.
+Rather than relying on the prices of cryptocurrencies, which have a wide level of fluctuation, an entrepreneur can use these contracts to create a stablecoin for their Komodo-based economic ecosystem.
 This allows the entrepreneur to offer stable prices for their customers, while managing user activity in a blockchain-based environment.